FBEWalker/Test/MARKDOWNTEST.md

 # Markdown Test
-This document is a test to demonstrate that my knowledge of using markdown, developed while creating personal projects with TheHomebrewery, can be effectively carried over to my role at the Wellcome Trust.
+This document is a test to demonstrate that my knowledge of using markdown, developed while creating personal projects with a markdown-based graphic design site, can be effectively carried over to my role at the Wellcome Trust.

 Headings are made by preceding the text at the start of a line using a hash symbol, for example